Decorative neutral curve divider

 While a degree gets your foot in the door, professional certifications are what can help you move up.
 They show employers that you’re serious about your career and have a proven level of expertise.
 Think of them as a powerful signal of your commitment to the profession.
 Certifications in procurement or supply chain management can give you a definite edge when you’re applying for a new role or aiming for a promotion.
 As the procurement association NIGP notes, getting certified can enhance your skills and make you a more competitive candidate.
 Popular options include the Certified Professional in Supply Management (CPSM) or the Certified Public Procurement Officer (CPPO).

-Building Experience and Your Network
+How to Build Experience and Grow Your Network

 Textbooks and certifications are important, but nothing beats real-world experience.
 Most procurement leaders don't start at the top; they begin in roles like a buyer or purchasing agent to learn the ropes from the ground up.
 This hands-on experience is where you’ll truly grasp the complexities of supplier negotiations, contract management, and risk assessment.
 Alongside gaining experience, focus on building your professional network.
 Join industry associations, attend webinars and conferences, and connect with other procurement professionals on LinkedIn.
 These connections can provide invaluable mentorship, insights, and opportunities that you won't find anywhere else.